seandstewart/bardly/bardly/plays/comedies/love-s-labours-lost/11-player.md

 *Exit LONGAVILLE*

 **BIRON**
-What's her name in the cap?...
+What's her name in the cap? ...

 **BOYET**
 ...
 Rosaline, by good hap.

 **BIRON**
-Is she wedded or no?...
+Is she wedded or no? ...

 **BOYET**
 ...
 To her will, sir, or so.